Updated on January 27, 2022

 Anytime a person or individual is faced with a lawsuit or contemplating filing a lawsuit they should always be thinking about attorneys’ fees.
-Attorneys’ fees are important because they are generally the cost of participating in the lawsuit with the aid of a lawyer.
+These fees are important because they are generally the cost of participating in the lawsuit with the aid of a lawyer.
 Lawyers generally charge by the hour or agree to take the case on a contingency.
 For lawyers charging by the hour or via flat fees, the cost of the lawsuit is largely the attorneys’ fees.

 That said, sometimes investing additional money into your case will actually maximize your potential recovery because it will better your chances of prevailing.
 It is important to understand this and to understand that there is a lot involved in a lawsuit and the recovery you obtain is based, at least in part, on the facts, the law, the quality of representation, the time spent on the case and the trier of fact (judge or jury).

-In cases where attorneys’ fees are provided by law or contract, the winner gets reimbursed for their reasonable attorneys’ fees and costs.
+In cases where attorneys’ fees are provided by law or contract, the winner gets reimbursed for their reasonable fees and costs.
 That means if you are the plaintiff and the court determines that you are the prevailing party you get a judgment awarding you your damages in the lawsuit as well as your attorney’s fees.

-While we cannot guarantee any specific results, our track record of maximizing our clients chances of recovering their attorneys’ fees and costs is excellent.
-In contrast, we have a great track record of getting attorneys’ fees awarded to its clients.
+While we cannot guarantee any specific results, our track record of maximizing our client’s chances of recovering their attorney fees and costs is excellent.
+In contrast, we have a great track record of getting attorney fees awarded to its clients.
 In fact, in the past we have had our attorneys’ fees awarded and/or paid by the opposing party in the following types of cases:

 Our litigators understand the importance of maximizing our client’s recovery.
 Our track record speaks for itself in that regard.
 To see if you qualify for a free consultation please contact us at (310) 954-1877, or firstname.lastname@example.org.